dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/complex-data-model.md

 # [Visual Studio Code](#tab/visual-studio-code)

-Use your SQLite tool to examine the database:
+Use a SQLite tool to examine the database:

 * New tables and columns.
 * Seeded data in tables, for example the **CourseAssignment** table.